empathyco/x/docs/index.md

 file.
 The adapter is mandatory and is imported from the previous file.
 To know more about the plugin options visit: <!-- TODO: Add here the link to the Plugin doc page-->

+### Internationalization

+To learn about how to add messages for different locales, refer to the [internationalization section](i18n.md).